 - correspondence data, including telephone and e-mail address;

-- data for entry in a commercial or other public register;
+- data for entry in a commercial or other public registers;

 - information on the body exercising control over its activities when such activity is subject to a notification, registration or licensing regime;

-- an indication if the provider is registered under the Value Added Tax Act;
+- an indication of the provider is registered under the Value Added Tax Act;

 In most online shops there is an option to register a profile.
 In that case, the Terms and Conditions should provide the step-by-step procedure to register an account.
 This section should describe what data is provided when registering a user profile and under what conditions the owner of the online shop has the right to reject an account registration request, as well as in which cases he is entitled to delete a registered user’s profile and to restrict or block user’s access to its registered account.